Spring 2022 workshops & events

-The Text as Data Practice Group offers monthly gatherings focusing on specific computational tools or methods that we will learn and work through together.
-The group is discipline-agnostic, and all levels are welcome to experiment and learn from the tutorials at hand, and from each other.
-The group operates in the spirit of creating community, nurturing peer-to-peer learning, and exploring emerging text and data analysis methods on campus.
+The Text as Data Practice Group offers periodic gatherings focused on specific computational tools, methods and projects that we will learn and discuss together.
+The group is discipline-agnostic, and all levels are welcome to experiment and learn from the tutorials and talks at hand, and from each other.
+The group operates in the spirit of creating community, nurturing peer-to-peer learning, and exploring emerging text and data analysis methods and tools on campus.

 Open to students, staff, faculty, and all curious parties.
 Bring a laptop!

-Below are some options available for self-paced online learning in areas related to text mining over the Summer!
+Below are some options available for self-paced online learning in areas related to text mining topics.